wo4wangle/anki/aqt/FILES.md

-As (../FILES.md), this document contains a succint description of the content of each file from this folder.
+As the file with [same name in parent directory](../FILES.md), this document contains a succint description of the content of each file from this folder.

 The only folder is forms, which is obtained by compiling (../designers).
 Thus, it content won't be described here.
 The files in